 If you use Sitecore CMS, at some point you will need to think about upgrading.
 Every year or so, Sitecore will release a new version.
 If you are running a website powered by an older version of Sitecore, you will need to decide if and when you should upgrade.
-Any developer who has worked with a CMS system for a long period of time will usually have a horror story about an upgrade; the upgrade might have been promised to take a few hours but ended up taking months.
+Any developer who has worked with Sitecore for long enough will usually have a horror story about an upgrade; the upgrade might have been promised to take a few hours but ended up taking months.
 In general, I think there's a big misunderstanding about upgrades.
 Just because something is new, will it make the business more money?
-Is it worth focusing the development team's attention on upgrading compared to implementing some new feature within the website.
+Is it worth focusing the development team's attention on upgrading compared to implementing some new feature?

 Most CMS vendors will only offer support for the last x number of versions of their product.
-At the time of writing, Sitecore for instance no longer supports version 6.
-If you ignore the upgrade issue for too long, then you'll face the very real possibility that when something goes wrong, you'll be out of warranty and no one can help you.
+At the time of writing, Sitecore for instance no longer supports version 6 and below.
+If you ignore the upgrade issue for too long, you'll face the very real possibility that when something goes wrong, you'll be out of warranty and no one can help you.
 This is probably the biggest risk to not upgrading.
 Being out of support with a broken business-critical website will be unacceptable to most businesses.

 If you aren't using the latest update to Sitecore your website simply isn't as secure as it could be.
-Since money was invented, people have tried to illegally get wealthy from other people's money and the digital age is no different.
-The UK alone now loses over four million a year.
+Since money was invented, people have tried to illegally get wealthy from other people's efforts and the digital age is no different.
+It is estimated, the UK alone now loses over four million a year to online crime.
 Criminals are constantly trying to find new and inventive ways to hack your website and steal your data.
 Keeping your CMS up to date with the latest version significantly reduces the vulnerability of your site.

-An out-dated CMS system will have known vulnerabilities and opens your site up to attackers.
-If someone can find out which version of the CMS you are using and then went through the security updates to see which ones it doesn't cover, they can easily find vulnerabilities into your system.
+An outdated CMS system will have known vulnerabilities and opens your site up to attackers.
+If someone can find out which version of the CMS you are using and then went through the security updates to see which ones it doesn't cover, they can easily find vulnerabilities in your system.
 Technical issues and bugs that are discovered with previous versions of a CMS are often resolved through updates.
-These address common problems such as coding errors, bugs and incompatibility of plugins, all of which can lead to broken functionality on the site which is generally a painstaking issue for web editors and users alike.
+Upgrades address common weaknesses, by combining hotfixes and patches into a stable release.

 The more frequently you apply the patches in a little and often approach, in theory, the less painful it will be.
 My point about not being the first point to apply a patch or upgrade is still valid.
 This does not mean you should only apply patches once a year though.
 People often leave upgrading as long as possible because it's perceived as an expensive and lengthy process.
 If, on the other hand, you put aside some time every month for upgrading, and apply patches incrementally, say 6 months after they are released, things should be less painful.
 A general rule of thumb, the more updates and patches that you batch together the higher the chance something will go wrong.
-Ask most developers and they will unanimously tell you that jumping from a very early version to the latest and greatest presents complicated technical challenges.
+Ask most developers and they will unanimously tell you that jumping from a very early version to the latest and greatest is dangerous.
 In some cases, it might involve a complete rewrite of your website.
 Keeping on top of it will definitely help minimize these risks.